Bad-Sam/cpu_specs/README.md

 - CPU identity fields can be initialized with `cpu_identity_init()`, and are then accessible in the global variable `cpu_identity`

-When unavailable, `cpu_specs` fields are initialized to represent a low-end CPU (see the top of [`cpu_specs.c`](cpu_specs.c)).
+When CPUID is unavailable, `cpu_specs` fields are initialized to represent a low-end CPU (see the top of [`cpu_specs.c`](cpu_specs.c)).

 No dynamic allocation is performed.
 The C standard library isn't used.

 ## Possible improvements
-- Use Win32 functions for features that couldn't be fetched through CPUID, or when CPUID is unavailable
 - Add additional useful features to `cpu_specs` (page extensions?)
 - Extend support to ARM architectures
 - Extend support to UNIX-based operating systems (implies gcc support)